-Summative assessment is currently taking place in 3 skills:
+Summative assessment is currently taking place in three skills:

-- Reading where students are given an attainment outcome at the end of term after a reading examination that they sit independently in Y4/Y5/Y6 - Writing where students show progress from sentence level to paragraph level.
-They are always given the opportunity to redraft after reading the comment marking from their French teacher.
-Codes are the same as in English/Literacy as shown in the school policy. - Speaking is recorded on videos and discussed and levelled by the class with guidance given to reach the next level.
+- Reading where students are given an attainment outcome at the end of term after a reading examination that they sit independently in Year Four/Year Five/Year Six. - Writing where students show progress from sentence level to paragraph level.
+The children are given the opportunity to redraft after reading the comment marking from their French teacher.
+Codes are the same as in English/Literacy as shown in the school policy. - Speaking is recorded on videos, discussed and levelled by the class with guidance given to reach the next level.